henry-thompson/face-emotion-api-workshop/README.md

 1. Proficiency in Java.
 Understanding of the Observer deisgn pattern desirable.
 2. A working installation of [Android Studio](https://developer.android.com/studio/index.html).
+3. Make sure you have Git installed.
+If not, follow instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-3. Some way to run Android apps.
+4. Some way to run Android apps.
 A physical Android device connected over USB is desirable (_don't forget your USB cable!_), otherwise an emulator will do.

 Windows, Mac OS and Linux are all acceptable.